 Examples Of Biodegradable Polymers

-- Poly β-hydroxybutyrate – co-β-hydroxy valerate (PHBV):- It is derived by combining 3-hydroxy butanoic acid and 3-hydroxy pentanoic acid, in which monomers are cross-linked by an ester linkage.
+Poly β-hydroxybutyrate – co-β-hydroxy valerate (PHBV): It is derived by combining 3-hydroxy butanoic acid and 3-hydroxy pentanoic acid, in which monomers are cross-linked by an ester linkage.
 It decomposes to form carbon dioxide and water.
-It is brittle in nature, and it can be used in the production of drugs and manufacturing of bottles.
+It is brittle in nature, and it can be used in the production of drugs and the manufacturing of bottles.

-Non-Biodegradable Polymer : – They consist of long chains of carbon and hydrogen atoms.
-The interatomic bonding of these molecules is adamant, which makes it tough for microbes to break the bonds and digest them.
+They consist of long chains of carbon and hydrogen atoms.
+These molecules form an interatomic type of bonding and is adamant meaning it is tough for microbes to break the bonds and digest them.
 Thus a long period is required to decompose them.
-Some of the examples are:

 - Ultra-high molecular weight polyethylene(UHMWPE)